kyng-cytro/S-Social/README.md

 S-Social is a mini social media 💻 built with Nuxt.js, Vue.js, TypeScript, TRPC, and Prisma 🚀.
 It aims to provide nothing 🤣 i just figured why not test out TRPC & Prisma 🤓

-**Disclaimer: S-Social is probably unsecured and vulnerable, so use it at your own risk! 🚨💥**
+**Disclaimer: S-Social is probably unsecure and vulnerable, so use it at your own risk! 🚨💥**

 ## 📚 Features